mediapills/cloud-custodian/docs/source/gcp/examples/storage-bucket-access-controls.rst

 Note that the ``notify`` action requires a Pub/Sub topic to be configured.
 To configure Cloud Pub/Sub messaging please take a look at the :ref:`gcp_genericgcpactions` page.

-In the example below, the policy notifies users if the ``update`` action on buckets with 'production' label appears in the logs.
+In the example below, the policy notifies users if the ``update`` action was performed on buckets with 'production' label, as appears in the logs.

 .. code-block:: yaml